Christopher Morel Player Props: Cubs vs. Padres

 Christopher Morel At The Plate

-- Morel has three doubles, nine home runs and four walks while batting .282.
+- Morel is batting .270 with three doubles, nine home runs and five walks.

-- He has hit a long ball in nine games this year (47.4%), homering in 12% of his plate appearances.
+- He has homered in nine games this year (45.0%), leaving the park in 11.4% of his trips to the plate.

-- Morel has driven in a run in 10 games this year (52.6%), including four games with more than one RBI (21.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Morel has picked up an RBI in 50.0% of his games this season, with more than one RBI in 20.0% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.